Murshidabad district: History

-On 15 August 1947 the Indian Independence Act 1947 came into force, and for the next two days Murshidabad, due to its Muslim majority, was part of the Dominion of Pakistan (specifically East Pakistan, which seceded as Bangladesh in 1971).
-On 17 August 1947 the final boundary adjustment of the Radcliffe Commission transferred Murshidabad to the Dominion of India, to ensure the Hooghly River was entirely within India.
+On 15 August 1947, the Indian Independence Act 1947 came into force, and for the next two days Murshidabad, due to its Muslim majority, was part of the Dominion of Pakistan (specifically East Bengal or East Pakistan, which seceded as Bangladesh in 1971).
+On 17 August 1947, the final boundary adjustment of the Radcliffe Commission transferred Murshidabad to the Dominion of India (specifically West Bengal), to ensure the Hooghly River was entirely within India.

 Geography

 It borders Malda district to the north, Jharkhand's Sahebganj district and to the north-west, Birbhum to the west, Bardhaman to the south-west and Nadia district due south.
 The international border with Bangladesh's Rajshahi division is on the east.

-Landscape, Rivers and Vegetation
+Landscape, rivers and vegetation

 The district comprises two distinct regions separated by the Bhagirathi River.
 To the west lies the Rarh, a high, undulating continuation of the Chota Nagpur plateau.
 The eastern portion, the Bagri, is a fertile, low-lying alluvial tract, part of the Ganges Delta.
 The district is drained by the Bhagirathi and Jalangi rivers and their tributaries.
 Bhagirathi is a branch of the Ganges, and flows southwards from Farakka barrage where it originates from the Ganges.
 It flows southwards through the district and divides it into more or less equal halves.
 Dwarka River flows through Kandi and meet with Ganges.

 Most of the land is arable, and used as agricultural land.
 Commonly seen trees are Neem, Mango, Jackfruit.